-I managed to find a few minutes of child-free time to make the ducklings.
-JJ (then 3 years and 2 months) helped to make the Mother Duck, which is perhaps why she looks slightly disheveled so wonderfully unique.
+Whilst they weren’t complicated, I actually made the ducklings myself, during a few rare moments of child-free time.
+(See below for instructions).
+My eldest daughter JJ (3 years and 2 months) joined me to help make the Mother Duck (also below), which is perhaps why she looks slightly disheveled so wonderfully unique.

-When they were finished, JJ couldn’t wait to try them on, so some of these photos were taken when the Mother Duck’s glue was only half dry.
+When they were all finished, JJ couldn’t wait to try the puppets on, so some of these photos were taken when the Mother Duck’s glue was only half dry. 🙂

-Bee was napping during the crafting frenzy, but we introduced her to our new little duck family the next day.
-Grins from ear to ear!
+Bee was napping during our crafting frenzy, but we introduced her to our new little family of ducklings the next day.

-The feathers are great for tickling tiny little toes.
+The feathers are also great for tickling tiny little toes. 🙂

 But as it turned out, it was JJ who was busting to play with them.
 She sang and sang and sang some more.

 And before long JJ started to broaden her play beyond the ‘Five Little Ducks’.
 We also sang the Two Little Dicky Birds nursery rhyme.

 Two little dicky birds sitting on a wall

 Of course a Mother Duck with her five ducklings leads itself to all sorts of role-playing.
 The ducklings chatted to each other, fought and made up, played lots of games together, ate lunch, and then needed a little day nap.